Domain Enumeration, Red Teaming

 Get Loggedon

 To enumerate users on the local or remote machine the attacker can take advantage of the GetLoggedon module.
-It should be noted that Administrative Rights are required to use this module.
+You need Administrative Rights to use this module.
 This module executes the NetWkstaUserEnum Win32API call to extract the users that are currently logged on.
-It can be observed the module has extracted the users that are logged in.
+You can observe that the module has extracted the users that are logged in.

 execute